 Exception: in certain circumstances (Fat pad atrophy/ rheumatoid arthritis) where the body’s natural shock absorption abilities are reduced and midsoles and insoles need to be softer thus extra padding will be required.

-- Adjustable last (lace up/velcro/buckle) to hold the foot in place and prevent friction, that may result in callus corns and blisters.
+- Adjustable last (lace up/velcro/buckle) to provide ankle support and prevent friction, that may result in callus corns and blisters.

 - Breathable upper (leather).